Share This Article

 Plan Your Way

 The first step is to come up with a self-help program that will help you stand up to your fears.
-If you have trouble coming up with a plan on your own, you can consult a psychologist.
+If you have trouble coming up with a plan on your own, consult a psychologist.

 Make Healthy Lifestyle Changes